douglas-gibbons/douglas-gibbons.github.io/_posts/2017-07-11-starting-a-company.md

 ## The Website

-Of course you want a website!
-Who wouldn't?
-What is the first thing that strikes you, when you see my website?
-Probably that you shouldn't ask me for advice on designing one.
+Branding is important, and your website should ooze your brand from every corner of the web browser.

-Webites need content.
-Your users need to know who you are and what you do, so get your story straight first.
 Have you done a [Three-Hour Brand Sprint](http://www.brandknewmag.com/the-three-hour-brand-sprint/)?
 Do you know what your [brand colors](https://www.bigbrandsystem.com/how-to-choose-brand-colors/) are?
 Do you even have a [brand font](https://fontlibrary.org/)?
 It's good to get these questions right first, otherwise, when it comes to building a website, it somehow just won't _feel_ like you want it to.
 Without the right questions being asked, you may well waste valuable time trying to get it to feel right by trial and error.

 Website content is important to.
 It's good to have real content ready to go before the website design starts.
 An empty website looks, well, empty.